WICG/capability-delegation/explainers/popup-delegation.md

     const targetClient = clients.find(c => c.visibilityState === 'visible') || clients[0];

     if (targetClient) {
-      // Focus the client
+      // Bring client to foreground
       await targetClient.focus();

       // Delegate the popup capability to the client
-      // The SW has transient activation because of the notification click targetClient.postMessage({action: 'open_tearoff'}, {delegate: 'popup'});
+      // The SW has transient activation from the notification click targetClient.postMessage({action: 'open_tearoff', emailId: '123'}, {delegate: 'popup'});
     }
   }());
 });